-4.1.6 Cyclic Status Summary
+4.1.5 Cyclic Status Summary

-This section is dedicated to a summary of the cyclic performances and status of the altimeter parameters exposed in sections 4.1.1 to 4.1.5.
+This section is dedicated to a summary of the cyclic performances and status of the altimeter parameters exposed in sections Error!
+Reference source not found. to 4.1.4.
 It covers both S3A and S3B missions.